web20opensource/web20opensource.github.io/README.md

 Main page to review the project for phase 3 is: https://web20opensource.github.io/

+### Server at heroku
+The backend server has been deployed into Heroku.
+However if You can to try on your local please follow the next steps

 ### Install Server
 You will Need nodejs and npm